nextflow-io/nextflow/docs/operator.rst

 --------

 .. warning::
-  The ``println`` operator is deprecated and not supported any more when using DSL2 syntax.
+  The ``println`` operator is deprecated and not supported anymore when using DSL2 syntax.
 Use `view`_ instead.

 The ``println`` operator prints the items emitted by a channel to the console standard output appending